dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcodes-result.md

 ### getOriginalImageTag

-Get the [`ImageTag`]({{ site.dcv_android_api }}core/basic-structures/image-tag.html) of the source image.
+Returns the [`ImageTag`]({{ site.dcv_android_api }}core/basic-structures/image-tag.html) of the source image.
 The image tag contains info about the image such as the image ID and the image capture distance mode.

 ```java
 ImageTag getOriginalImageTag();